 As uniformed, teenage workers for Pride, Inc. completed cleanup projects in the fall of 1967 and moved on to the next job, they slapped stickers with these words all over the Cardozo-Shaw neighborhood.
 Organized by future D.C.
-Mayor Marion Barry, Student Nonviolent Coordinating Committee (SNCC) organizer Mary Treadwell, city planner Carroll Harvey, and 20-year-old activist Rufus "Catfish" Mayfield, Pride, Inc. provided economic and political empowerment for black youth.
+Mayor Marion Barry, Student Nonviolent Coordinating Committee (SNCC) organizer Mary Treadwell, city planner Carroll Harvey, and 20-year-old activist Rufus "Catfish" Mayfield, Pride, Inc. provided economic and political empowerment for Black youth.
 For young African Americans suffering barriers to education and employment and frequently subject to police abuse, membership in Pride, Inc. signaled status as citizens worthy of equal rights and fair treatment.

-Pride became a model for Mayor Marion Barry's Summer Youth Employment Program, which provided many D.C. residents with their first jobs and became iconic for its association with Barry’s wider mission of employing black Washingtonians in government and growing the black middle-class.
-Pride, Inc. headquarters remained at 1536 U Street until it closed its doors in 1981.
+Pride became a model for Mayor Marion Barry's Summer Youth Employment Program, which provided many DC residents with their first jobs and became iconic for its association with Barry’s wider mission of employing black Washingtonians in government and growing the Black middle-class.
+Pride, Inc. headquarters remained at 1536 U Street NW until it closed its doors in 1981.
 The building still stands in the Sixteenth Street Historic District.